RamizUnal/JotformFrontendHackathon-20.04.2025/README.md

 Basic product information implementation that does not send to a new page, works well with items already present in the cart.
 Clicking on a product will give more information about that product in a card.

 Category implementation that works well with the page's layout, the user can choose from a variety of categories

+In product information, any product also lists other products that are related.
+The user can add these to the card from here as well.

+IMPORTANT: DUE TO HOW THE PRODUCTS ARE CODED, ANY RELATED PRODUCT TO ONE PRODUCT WILL HAVE THE SAME NAME, BUT DIFFERENT ID'S THIS IS HOW IT'S IMPLEMENTED, NOT AN ERROR.
+TECHNICALLY THESE ARE DIFFERENT PRODUCTS WITH DIFFERENT ID'S

 ## Getting Started
-To start, go to the project folder and simply type "npm run dev" in the terminal
+To start, go to the project folder and simply type "npm run dev" in the terminal You can change the store type by gping to jotformApi.js and changing
+    const CURRENT_STORE_ID = FORM_IDS.store3;
+to store2 or 1.
+Best works in store3.
+It will also yield an error if your try any number other than 1 2 3 so its modular, more stores can be added.

 ## License